mloskot/qt-creator-plugin-boostbuild/README.md

 * path of working directory used to run Boost.Build command ```b2```
 * path of build directory passed as value of ```b2``` option ```--build-dir```

+### What is the Project Name in the Open Project wizard used for?

+The **Open Boost.Build Project** wizard suggests project name on its first page titled **Project Name and Paths**.

+The wizard tries to extract project name from the Boost.Build *project* rule, if present in the *Jamfile* being opened.
+Otherwise, the wizard uses name of parent directory of the *Jamfile*.
+Finally, user can change the **Project name** freely as it is only used by Qt Creator, not by Boost.Build configuration.

+The idea is to provide certain degree of freedom in arranging *Jamfile*-based projects in Qt Creator session, regardless of their arrangements on disk.

+This feature, for example, allows to generate and open multiple projects into Qt Creator and all projects may refer to the same Boost library.
+For instance, working with Boost.Geometry library, one may load  *Jamfile* for tests and *Jamfile* for examples, selecting the same set of headers in both, and name the projects to reflect their purpose.

 ### What is the roadmap?

 None, apart form plan to roll the project forward fixing bugs and adding features